ellaaug/SecretPixels/README.md

 # SecretPixels
+Description
 This website lets you hide secret messages in PNG pictures and read them later.
 It changes the green part of the picture just a little, so no one can tell there's a message inside.
 You can upload a picture to find a hidden message or put your own message into a new one.

+Author
 Name: Ella Augustine
 Email: ellaaug@udel.edu

 Help Resources Used

 I completed this project primarily on my own using only the official Drafter documentation.
 I didn’t use any external websites, but I did receive occasional help from the course TAs when I had questions about the assignment requirements or how to fix specific errors.
 Their support helped get the site to work as intended.

 Planning Documents

 Plan, https://docs.google.com/document/d/1buLTVQVX2_Xrux-pUYI6IDnpQ1x4DQk1pzjQECjo5Os/edit?usp=sharing

 Requirements Checklist

 7 Routes: I created seven routes — index, display_image, encode, about, view_logs, clear_logs, and message_info.
 5 Pages: Each route returns its own Page, giving the site more than five pages total.

 State Dataclass with 4 Fields: My State dataclass includes four fields: image, message, logs, and filename.